techqueria/website/content/resources/similar-organizations/_index.md

 ---
-title: Similar Organizations 💡
+title: "Similar Organizations"
-description: Resources related to similar organizations.
+description: "Other organizations like Techqueria that serve Latinx professionals in tech 👯"
 aliases:
   - /resources/similar-organizations/
   - /similar-organizations/